stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *You inflict a minor curse upon your enemies making it harder for them to hit their mark.*

-Make a spell attack vs the Charisma defence of up to three creatures that you can see within range.
+Make a charm attack vs the Charisma defence of up to three creatures that you can see within range.
 On a hit, an affected creature has -1d to defence checks, and melee and ranged attack rolls until the spell ends.

 **At Higher Levels.** When you cast this spell using 2 or more mana, you can target one additional creature for each point of mana above the 1st.